 - 1. The non-responsible reporting provider shall verbally notify the responsible provider within 24 hours of the report being made to IMB. - 2.
-The responsible provider shall: - a. verbally notify the Guardian and CM within 24 hours of the report being made to IMB; - verbally notify the accused person and alleged victim, when appropriate and using situational discretion; - c. provide the IASP to the CM for IDT distribution; and - d. provide the CPA plan to the CM only. - 3.
-The CM shall verbally notify the alleged victim of Closure Letters and outcomes of the investigation at the next monthly site visit. - 18.8 Case Management and DD Waiver Provider Agency Responsibilities for Risk Management DD Waiver Provider Agencies have a continuous responsibility to monitor for risk of harm especially during and after an investigation.
+The responsible provider shall: - a. verbally notify the Guardian and CM within 24 hours of the report being made to IMB; - b. verbally notify the accused person and alleged victim, when appropriate and using situational discretion; - c. provide the IASP to the CM for IDT distribution; and - d. provide the CPA plan to the CM only. - 3.
+The CM shall verbally notify the alleged victim of Closure Letters and outcomes of the investigation at the next monthly site visit.